ICIJ/datashare-docs/server-mode/create-the-neo4j-graph/run-datashare-with-the-neo4j-plugin.md

   --pluginInstall datashare-plugin-neo4j-graph-widget
 ```

-Installing the plugin will also install the `datashare-extension-neo4j` backend extension inside `/home/datashare/extensions`.
+Installing the plugin install the `datashare-plugin-neo4j-graph-widget` plugin inside `/home/datashare/plugings` and
+will also install the `datashare-extension-neo4j` backend extension inside `/home/datashare/extensions`.
-This location can be changed providing the `--extensionsDir` parameter.
+These locations can be changed changed by updating the `docker-compose.yml`.

 ## Configure the neo4j extension